 The Rolling Hills Seagulls is a neighborhood summer swim team in Renton, Washington for kids ages 4 – 18, or until after the summer of High School graduation.
 The team has been competing in the dual meet format with other neighborhood teams of similar size in the Midlakes Swim League for more than 40 years.
 We are currently in Division 3 of the Midlakes Swim League.

 Our goal at Rolling Hills is to ensure that every swimmer feels a sense of accomplishment and achievement, win or lose.
-We encourage a team atmosphere by developing stroke techniques, emphasizing a spirit of good sportsmanship and fostering a competitive attitude that comes from within.
-We want each swimmer to have a good time, to learn to swim the strokes well, to win and lose graciously and to be a good team member.
+We encourage a team atmosphere by developing stroke techniques, emphasizing a spirit of good sportsmanship, and fostering a competitive attitude that comes from within.
+We want each swimmer to have a good time, to learn to swim the strokes well, to win and lose graciously, and to be a good team member.

 There are 5 boys and 5 girls age brackets 8, 10, 12, 14 and under, and 15 and over.
 The team has a goal of a maximum of 12 swimmers per age group.
-Limiting the size of the team is done to avoid having to split the meets into two distinct “A” and “B” teams.
+Limiting the size of the team is done to avoid having to split the whole team into two distinct “A” and “B” teams.
 Experience has shown that splitting the team has a negative influence on the team dynamic.

 To join the team your child needs to attend a tryout with the coach to ensure that he or she has basic swimming skills and can safely handle the deep end of the pool.